kismetwireless/kismet-docs/readme/100-webserver.md

 ## Kismet Webserver
 Kismet now integrates a webserver which serves the web-based UI and data to external clients.

-**THE FIRST TIME YOU RUN KISMET**, it will generate a **RANDOM** password.
+**THE FIRST TIME YOU RUN KISMET**, you must go to the Kismet web UI and create a login and password.
 This password is stored in `~/.kismet/kismet_httpd.conf` which is in the home directory of **the user which started Kismet**.

-You will need this password to log into Kismet for the first time.
+You will need this password to log into Kismet in the future, and to give scripts and tools which need administrative access to Kismet the login.

 The webserver is configured via the `kismet_httpd.conf` file.
 These options may be included in the base kismet.conf file, but are broken out for clarity.
 These options may be overridden in `kismet_site.conf` for pre-configured installs.